apache/cassandra-java-driver/driver-core/README.rst

 If you are upgrading from the 1.x branch of the driver, be sure to have a look at the `upgrade guide <https://github.com/datastax/java-driver/blob/2.0/driver-core/Upgrade_guide_to_2.0.rst>`_.

-We used the opportunity of a major version bump to improve the API, to fix a number of inconsistencies and remove cruft.
+We used the opportunity of a major version bump to incorporate your feedback and improve the API, to fix a number of inconsistencies and remove cruft.
-Unfortunately this means there are some breaking API changes, but the new API should be both simpler and more complete.
+Unfortunately this means there are some breaking changes, but the new API should be both simpler and more complete.

 Getting Started